UoB-COMSM0110/2024-group-14/README.md

 8. If the user hits a spike or obstacles, or falls off, the user loses one life and the system automatically returns the crab to a certain position to continue the game.
 9. The users lose all their three lives during the game.
-10. The game ends, and a screen pops up asking the player to either play a 'NEW GAME' or return to 'HOME'.
+10. The game ends, and a screen pops up asking the player to press 'R' to restart the game.

 **Hard mode:**
 The system adds jumping functions and additional obstacles based on the medium mode.

 **Basic flow:**
 The user plays the game with less than three lives lost.
-1. The system displays the main page, which includes the START, ABOUT HELP, and LEADERBOARD.
+1. The system displays the main page, which includes the START, ABOUT PAGE and HELP.
 2. The user presses START to start playing.
 3. The system displays the difficulty level: EASY, MEDIUM, or HARD.
 4. The user chooses HARD.